SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 SMSF Binding Death Benefit Nomination – what happens to Super when you die?

-Superannuation is for your retirement.
-However, a dead person no longer needs retirement money.
-Therefore, at death, the Superannuation leaves this wonderful low taxation and asset protection vehicle.
+Superannuation is for retirement.
+A dead person no longer needs retirement money, so your Superannuation leaves this wonderful low-tax and asset-protection vehicle when you die.

-Superannuation is paid out at death.
+Superannuation must be paid out at death.
 The only exception is a Reversionary Pension to a spouse or young child.

 But who gets your super at death?
 An SMSF Binding Death Benefit Nomination directs where your super goes at death.
 It either goes to a person (dependent) or into your Will.